Split extensions and KK-equivalences for quantum projective spaces: -equivalences for split exact sequences

-Homotopy of $KK_h$-cyles can be defined in a similar way as homotopy of Kasparov modules, see \cite[Def.
-4.1.2.]{JT91}.
+Homotopy of $KK_h$-cycles can be defined in a similar way to homotopy of Kasparov modules, see \cite[Def.
+4.1.2.]{JT91}, in a manner that is compatible with homotopy of $*$-homomorphisms.
 Then $KK_h(A,B)$ is defined as the homotopy classes of $KK_h(A,B)$-cycles.
 Likewise, one can endow $KK_h(A,B)$ with the structure of an abelian group, as described in \cite[Proposition 4.1.5]{JT91}.

-In \cite{Hig87}, Higson proved that the $KK_h(A,B)$ group is isomorphic to the orginal Kasparov group $KK_0(A,B)$, whenever $A$ and $B$ are considered as trivially graded $C^*$algebras (see also \cite[Theorem 4.1.8]{JT91}).
+In \cite{Hig87}, Higson proved that the $KK_h(A,B)$ group is isomorphic to the original Kasparov group $KK_0(A,B)$, whenever $A$ and $B$ are considered as trivially graded $C^*$algebras (see also \cite[Theorem 4.1.8]{JT91}).